- Get started

 - Click Add.

-How to add fields to the scope?
+How to add fields to a scope?

-To add a field to the scope:
+To add a field to a scope:

 - Click on the target scope.

-Selected field has been added to the scope.
+The selected fields have been added to the scope.

 To configure the default scope: